v1.2 Back to TicketPayGo

 Order Management Shortcode

-Create a page where customers can manage their tickets:
+Create a regular frontend page where customers can manage their tickets after opening the magic link from their email:

 [ticketpaygo_order_lookup]